bruceravel/demeter/documentation/Athena/examples/aucl.rst

 The fit including the sulfide certainly looks better, but is it?
 The results tab also reports some simple statistics from the fit.
-The R-factor -- a measure of mean square sum of the misfit at each data point -- was 0.000073 for the two-standard fit and shrank by a factor of 2 to 0.000035 for the three-standard fit.
+The R-factor |nd| a measure of mean square sum of the misfit at each data point |nd| was 0.000073 for the two-standard fit and shrank by a factor of 2 to 0.000035 for the three-standard fit.
 That confirms the observation that the degree of misfit seems smaller in the plot of the three-standard fit.